Office 365 Advanced Security Management is now Office 365 Cloud App Security.

 When you go to the Office 365 Cloud App Security portal, the first page you see is the Policies page, which resembles the following image:

-Defining policies and setting up alerts & actions
+Define policies and set up alerts & actions

 When you define your policies, you also set up your alerts and actions.
 An alert is a criteria based notification that appears in a view or is sent to you.
 There are two types of alerts in Office 365 Cloud App Security: anomaly detection alerts that detect suspicious activity, and activity alerts, which you create for activities you know might be atypical for your organization.
 Alerts notify you when there's an activity in your tenant that's outside the ordinary for your organization.